> Academics > Course

 KNES 6010 (0-0-0) Defense of Degree

 Professional portfolios provide a visual demonstration and clear understanding of student mastery of necessary skills in the student's designated program of study.
 The portfolio is a culmination of the student's accomplishments, skills, ability, and aptitude for their field of study at the graduate level.
 Degree seeking students in the College of Education will be expected to present their professional portfolio to the Educator Preparation Board for assessment as evidence of program success during their final semester.
 Students are to follow the portfolio guidelines provided by the College of Education.
 Fall, Spring, Summer.

 Prerequisite: Last semester of graduate study.

 KNES 6305 (3-3-0) Measurement, Evaluation, and Research in Kinesiology

 A course designed to provide applicable knowledge of skills tests and written tests related to kinesiology, sport, and exercise training.
 The course will also focus on procedures for administering tests and techniques for analyzing data and evaluating results.
 Appropriate statistical measures and research methods will be included as well as related computer assisted technology.
-Fall, Spring, Summer, Online.
+Fall, Spring, Online.

 KNES 6306 (3-3-0) Theories in Coaching

 This course is to discuss current trends and applied theories for the coach in today’s society related to ethics, duties, training, motivation, organizational responsibilities, and public relations.
 A study of the historical and philosophical foundations of coaching as well as characteristics of the God-called coach will be included.
-Fall.
+Summer.